usnistgov/FIPS201/index.md

 ## Posted: Jan 24, 2022

 The National Institute of Standards and Technology (NIST) is pleased to announce the approval of Federal Information Processing Standard (FIPS) Publication 201-3, Personal Identity Verification of Federal Employees and Contractors.
-(See the Federal Register Notice announcing FIPS 201-3 approval.)
+See the Federal Register Notice announcing FIPS 201-3 approval at <https://www.federalregister.gov/d/2022-01246>.

 ## Available Online